bekatresh/ECE-445/notebooks/sumedh_notebook.md

 As the discussion progressed, we began to develop a list of action items and assigned responsibilities to each team member.
 The meeting concluded with a renewed sense of enthusiasm and determination to tackle the challenges that lay ahead.
 It was an enlightening and inspiring discussion that provided valuable insights for our project's future development.

+# Date: March 20th:

+On March 20th, we hosted the first of two parties designed to gather training data for our project.
+We invited ten friends over to participate, ensuring that they were aware of the purpose of the gathering.

+We carefully planned the event to create a relaxed and enjoyable atmosphere while still adhering to our data collection objectives.
+We provided a variety of beverages and snacks, as well as games and activities to keep the participants engaged.
+Throughout the evening, we explained the importance of accurate and consistent data for the success of our project, emphasizing the role each person played in this process.

+As the participants consumed alcohol, we had them blow into our Arduino-based sensor and a commercial breathalyzer at regular intervals.
+We took detailed notes on the readings from both devices, as well as any contextual factors that could potentially influence the results, such as the type and quantity of alcohol consumed and the duration between drinks.
+This allowed us to collect valuable data to refine our device and algorithms, while also gaining insights into the real-world conditions under which our device would be used.

 # Date: March 21st:

 During our meeting on March 21st, we delved deeper into the topic of making the pressure sensor work effectively.
 We began by conducting a comprehensive review of the available literature on pressure sensors and their applications.
 This research helped us better understand the underlying principles and technologies that govern the functioning of these sensors.
 Armed with this knowledge, we felt more confident in our ability to identify and address potential issues.